This post may contain affiliate links. Please read my privacy policy.

 LEFTOVERS

-In an airtight container, it will last up to one week in the fridge
+In an airtight container in the fridge, the chicken will last up to one week and the marinade will last 4-5 days.

 FREQUENTLY ASKED QUESTIONS